hsf-training/cpluspluscourse/README.md

 Cheat sheet is only for mentors, with roadmap, solutions and key points to discuss.

-Readmes are for stundents.
-They hosts the "basic building instructions, gives the name of the main program file, and possibly gives a summary of the exercise goals and steps.
+Readmes are for students.
+These host the "basic building instructions, gives the name of the main program file, and possibly gives a summary of the exercise goals and steps.

 Inside the code, one get more precise help on what should/could be done and also where (when the code is long and only one part needs to be worked on).